C-Marfil/weather-app/README.md

 ### React Player 🍅

-Through this process I let the user experience to lead my decisions - reflecting on the components the users would see, interact with and need to improve their journey through the app.
+Through this process I let the user experience lead my decisions - reflecting on the components the users would see, interact with and need to improve their journey through the app.
 I imagined users turning on the app, and how the weather outside would affect their mood - maybe they are trying to get some work done, or are thinking about their weekend plans...

 Something that I like to do to stay focussed in front of the computer through large periods of time is to play Pomodoro YouTube videos that include ambience sound reflecting the weather outside.
 I introduced this feature where users can also access Pomodoro videos depending on the weather description of the forecast selected.